 Early History of Baby Feeding Bottles

 Baby nursing bottles are among the oldest household items and there is evidence of pottery nursers as early as 1500 B.C.
-Most of them could not be entirely differentiated from other utensils as they didn’t have the nipple.
+Most of them could not be entirely differentiated from other utensils as they didn’t have nipples.
 Some of the oldest baby bottles are now antiques, similar to the one shown in the picture below:

 There is evidence, however, that baby bottles have been in use since the days of our forefathers.
 In the middle ages, for example, the people used cow horns and a small attachment of leather as baby bottles.
-During the 1600s, persons used leather, wood, and pewter-flask shaped bottles with screw tops.
+During the 1600s, persons used leather, wood, and pewter-flask-shaped bottles with screw tops.